Supermacs wins trademark battle with McDonald’s

 Galway-based fast food chain Supermacs has won its battle to force burger giant McDonald’s to relinquish its “big mac” trademark in Europe.

-In a judgement from the European Union Intellectual Property Office (EUIPO), it was found that McDonald’s had not proven genuine use of the contested trademark as a burger or a restaurant name.
+In a judgment from the European Union Intellectual Property Office (EUIPO), it was found that McDonald’s had not proven genuine use of the contested trademark as a burger or a restaurant name.

-The judgement opens the door for the group to expand into the UK and Europe, Supermacs managing director and founder Pat McDonagh told The Irish Times.
+The judgment opens the door for the group to expand into the UK and Europe, Supermacs managing director and founder Pat McDonagh told The Irish Times.

 “It [the EU patent office] has revoked the name that was originally granted in 1996 to McDonald’s,” Mr McDonagh noted.

+The “big mac” was registered in Europe both as a food and under a category for restaurant names.
+This meant that McDonald’s could call a restaurant “big mac”.
+As a result of that, it was able to argue that if the Supermacs name was successfully trademarked, it could cause confusion for customers.

-Supermacs formally submitted a request to EUIPO to cancel the use of the “big mac” trademark that McDonald’s had registered.
-It argued that the trademark wasn’t put to genuine use.
+In order to fight that ruling, Supermacs had to formally submit a request to EUIPO to cancel use of the “big mac” trademark that McDonald’s had registered, arguing that it wasn’t being put to genuine use.

 McDonald’s said the trademark is in use in a “number of member states” and that evidence showed it had been used in advertising and on the packaging of goods.